Man accused of murdering Tania Hadley in Mt Roskill appears in court

 The man, who appeared via video link, did not enter a plea and was granted interim name suppression.

-The man is accused of murdering Tania Hadley who died yesterday after she was found with critical injuries on May Rd.
+The man is accused of murdering Tania Hadley, who died yesterday morning after she was found with critical injuries on May Rd where she owns a house.

 The Herald understands the woman was found near a burning car, but emergency services could not save her.